 2010 Census Results

-The Choctaw Nation has worked with the U.S. Census Bureau to obtain county-specific data for the 10.5 counties comprising the Choctaw Nation.
+The Choctaw Nation has worked with the U.S. Census Bureau to obtain county-specific data for the area comprising the Choctaw Nation.
 Each map depicts the official Census tracts in each county, with the 2010 response rates in each tract, and county-wide, shown.

 The Choctaws' History with the Census

 The census has always been important to the Choctaw Nation, both in early times and now.
 This legislation by the General Council of the Choctaw Nation, passed into law in 1884, clarified and codified specific procedures for carrying out its national censuses.
 These were conducted on a county-by-county basis by the county sheriffs, and the results were archived at the Capitol in Tvshka Homma.

 Following Oklahoma's statehood most Choctaw government records were removed from Tvshka Homma by the federal Commissioner to the Five Civilized Tribes.
 They are now on file in the Indian Archives Division of the Oklahoma Historical Society.
 An inventory of them is available.
 Microfilm copies are available in the Choctaw Nation tribal headquarters.

 - "Are you a leader in your community?
 Join us to learn how you can make the 2020 U.S. Census a success…."
 (Nov.
 8, 2019)

 - "On-the-ground preparation for the 2020 United States Census is now underway!..."
 (Oct.
 7, 2019)